 Preparation for MHM 161 but not MHM 162.
-Emphasizes algebraic techniques, coordinate geometry, functions and relations and their graphs.
+Emphasizes algebraic techniques, coodinate geometry, functions and relations and their graphs.
 Students who need a precalculus foundation which emphasizes trigonometry should take MHM 160.

-160. Algebra and Trigonometry (5).
+- 160. Algebra and Trigonometry (5).

 Basic analytic and geometric properties of the algebraic and trigonometric functions.
 Prepares students for MHM 161.
-Duplicate credit will not be allowed for MHM 159 and MHM 160.
+Duplicate credit will not be allowed for MHM 159 and MHM 160. - 161- Analytic Geometry and Calculus I, II, III (5-5-5).
+Pr., MHM 159 2-3. or MHM 160.